 Social eating has become a staple trend in American society.
-No longer do we choose to hang out with friends without having a foray into the eating meals prepared by others.
-We go out to eat at both fast food and lavish restaurants, order take out or to-go, snack on hot dogs and popcorn at movie theaters and gnaw on wings and fries at sports bars during the game.
-Eating has become a tributary to socializing, a sidekick of sorts.
-And yet it is commonly held that people who cook at home tend to consume fewer calories, fewer carbohydrates, less sugar, and less fat than those who cook less, don’t cook at all.
+No longer do we choose to hang out with friends without having a foray into eating meals prepared by others.
+We go out to eat at both fast food and lavish restaurants, order take-out or to-go, snack on hot dogs and popcorn at movie theaters, and gnaw on wings and fries at sports bars during the game.
+Eating has become a tributary to socializing, a sidekick of sorts, bet there is great home cooking health benefits.
+And yet it is commonly held that people who cook at home tend to consume fewer calories, fewer carbohydrates, less sugar, and less fat than those who cook less or don’t cook at all.
 In recent times, with Coronavirus keeping us all social distancing, home cooking is making a real comeback.
-In short, you can enjoy home cooking health benefits all the time, with home-cooked meals more than anything else, and at home dinner parties with the family means you can be healthy together!
+In short, you can enjoy home-cooking health benefits all the time, with home-cooked meals more than anything else, and at-home dinner parties with the family mean you can be healthy together!

 Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - Increase knowledge of food – Food is much more than just something that tastes good and fills up your stomach.
-What you eat can heal, cause sickness, or even inflict pain.
+What you eat can heal, cause sickness, or even inflict pain- and learning this is one of the most important aspects of home cooking health benefits.
 Cooking your own meals can teach you what foods are high or low in certain vitamins, minerals, and other nutrients.
 It will even boost your creativity as you learn to combine nutritious foods to satisfy your palate!

 - Appropriate portions- Restaurants are notorious for their extreme portion sizes, which may contribute to the vast overeating culture and obesity issue in America.
 In fact, a study conducted by the International Journal of Obesity found that providing nutrition labels on standard menus had little effect on food selection.
 Preparing meals at home gives you the ability to exercise portion control and help curb the temptation of overeating.

 - Builds healthy habits- Cooking at home can jump-start your healthy lifestyle!
-By discovering healthy recipes, learning about food, creating and sticking to a meal plan, you and your family can be inspired to living a healthy, fit life.
+By discovering healthy recipes, learning about food, and creating and sticking to a meal plan, you and your family can be inspired to live a healthy, fit life.

 - Saves money – Eating dinner out is expensive!
-It is a lot more cost-effective to purchase groceries than ordering take out every night.
+It is a lot more cost-effective to purchase groceries than to order takeout every night.
 While there is much controversy as to whether or not an individual meal is cheaper made cooking in-home than eating out, with nutritional intake and serving size accounted for, you will save a lot more money by eating in!
 This money-saving strategy will improve your finances and cut down on your stress levels.